Cefadroxil is an antibiotic. It is used to treat certain bacterial infections of the throat, skin or bladder.

-If you are taking tablets or capsules, do not divide, chew or crush the tablet or capsule.
-Swallow it whole with water.
+If you are taking the tablet or capsule, swallow it whole with a glass of water.
+Do not divide, chew or crush the tablet or capsule.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.